-Carl Gustav Jung (1875 – 1961) – Psychiatrist, founder of the analytical psychology (also known as Jungian Psychology).
-He proposed many original concepts, such as archetype, collective unconscious, complex and synchronicity.
+Carl Gustav Jung (1875 – 1961) – Psychiatrist, founder of analytical psychology (also known as Jungian Psychology).
+He proposed many original concepts, such as archetype, the collective unconscious, complex, and synchronicity.
 He collaborated with Sigmund Freud and became Chairman for Life of the International Psychoanalytical Association.
-However, the two psychologists finally had different views upon the unconscious, libido and religion and therefore their collaboration stopped.
+However, the two psychologists finally had different views on the unconscious, libido, and religion and therefore their collaboration stopped.

-Jean William Fritz Piaget (1896-1980) – French Swiss developmental psychologist, philosopher; He is best known for organizing cognitive development into a series of four stages: sensoriomotor, preoperational, concrete operational and formal operational.
+Jean William Fritz Piaget (1896-1980) – French-Swiss developmental psychologist, and philosopher; He is best known for organizing cognitive development into a series of four stages: sensorimotor, preoperational, concrete operational, and formal operational.

-Hermann Rorschach (1984 – 1922) – Psychiatrist and Psychoanalyst, best known for the development of the projective “Rorschach Inkblot Test”, that has a high psychodiagnostic value.
+Hermann Rorschach (1984 – 1922) – Psychiatrist and Psychoanalyst, best known for the development of the projective “Rorschach Inkblot Test”, which has a high psychodiagnostic value.

-Hans Zulliger (1893 – 1965) – Child Psychoanalyst, teacher; He is known for using psychoanalitical practices into the education of school children and for the invention of the projective Zulliger Z-Test, an analogue test to the Rorschach Inkblot Test.
+Hans Zulliger (1893 – 1965) – Child Psychoanalyst, teacher; He is known for using psychoanalytical practices in the education of school children and for the invention of the projective Zulliger Z-Test, an analogue test to the Rorschach Inkblot Test.

-Bärbel Inhelder (1913-1997) – Developmental psychologist, collaborator of Jean Piaget; Her most significant contribution is realted to the discovery of the formal operational stage, regarding the transition between childhood and adolescence.
+Bärbel Inhelder (1913-1997) – Developmental psychologist, collaborator of Jean Piaget; Her most significant contribution is related to the discovery of the formal operational stage, regarding the transition between childhood and adolescence.

-Richard Meili (1900 – 1991) – Scientist (Practical Psychology, Diagnosis, Personality Development, Intelligence); Succesor of Jean Piaget and founder of the Psychological Institute of Berne University.
+Richard Meili (1900 – 1991) – Scientist (Practical Psychology, Diagnosis, Personality Development, Intelligence); Successor of Jean Piaget and founder of the Psychological Institute of Berne University.